 1. Drought

 In the future, drought frequency and severity is expected to worsen as global temperatures increase and precipitation becomes more variable (Cook et al. 2015; Huang et al. 2017).
-By 2021–2050, the probability of extended severe drought at least doubles to 20% across most of the US.
-Such widespread drought would affect all ecosystems including those essential to sustain food supplies, and could severely impact efforts to reduce net GHG emissions by enhancing carbon sequestration in forests and soils.
+By 2021-2050, the probability of extended severe drought increases to at least 3 times more likely (>3%) across most locations of western and central U.S, with severe drought becoming more than 20 times more likely in many locations (darker reds in Figure 1).
+Such widespread drought in these regions would affect all ecosystems, including those essential to sustain food supplies, and could severely impact NCS designed to reduce net GHG emissions by enhancing carbon sequestration in forests and soils.